 An MP4 file, for example, can be sent to virtually anywhere in the world with an internet connection, so you can even share it with family living many miles away with minimal effort.

 However you look at it, there are so many great reasons to convert your wedding VHS to DVD today.
-At Video2DVD, we have extensive experience converting VHS tapes.
+At Video2DVD, we have extensive experience converting videos including video to USB and video to MP4.
 We believe your memories deserve to be treasured, and we will give your footage the highest possible care and attention.
 And when we’re done, we’ll post you back your VHS tape along with your DVD or USB stick containing the MP4 file, so you can still keep the original.
 Contact us today to find out more about our conversions.